Are manual coffee machines easy to use?

 So what about a semi-automatic coffee machine?
 These are the coffee machines that allow manual coffee grinding and tamping but extract using a timer.
 Again, these are a poor choice for home as the best way to control an espresso extraction is by colour, not by time or by volume.
 You can learn all about extracting by colour on my Understanding Espresso page.

 Ready for a surprise?
-Spending more that $1.5k won't get a better coffee into my cup.
+Spending more than $2k won't get a better coffee into my cup.
 So, why spend more?

 The reason for spending more is about quality of the coffee machine.
 A higher quality machine will last longer, cost you less to maintain and have higher re-sale value.
 Quality gear is also something you will be proud to own and something that you will really enjoy.
 There's something magical about making amazing coffee in your own home with a traditional Italian coffee machine.
 The home barista experience is just that - an experience.
 It’s not just about the “drink.”
 Quality is the key reason to choose a high end machine.

-So if I change the question from “how much do I need to spend?” to “how much would I like to spend?” my answer is just over $3k for a heat exchanger machine, grinder and some espresso accessories.
+So if I change the question from “how much do I need to spend?” to “how much would I like to spend?” my answer is just over $3k for a heat exchanger espresso machine, grinder and some great accessories.

 Italian coffee machines come with a high upfront cost but the payback period is blisteringly FAST!!!
 Over the years I have had many customers visit after crunching the numbers to see how quickly they will be able to pay off their coffee machine with cafe savings.
 They typically find that the payback period is less than a year and this has really helped many to justify the investment to themselves, and often to their partners as well.